For the Purrbabies

 Ringworm, also known as dermatophytosis, is a superficial skin infection that affects the hair, nails, and coat.
-Dogs may be itchy, but you often see hair loss, scaliness, scabs, and crusty areas.
+Dogs may be itchy, but you often see hair loss, scaly skin, scabs, and crusty areas.
 This fungal infection may impact dogs with weakened immune systems.

-Ringworm isn’t a worm but a plant-like growth that lives on the surface of the skin — It gets its name from how it looks.
+Ringworm isn’t a worm but a plant-like growth that lives on the surface of the skin—It gets its name from how it looks.
 It will have a “ring” appearance, but many times there’s no ring at all.
 Instead, you’ll see only bald spots or red and crusty lesions.
-So don’t always rely on just the ring if you suspect your dog has ringworm.

-A zoonotic disease is an infectious disease transmitted between species from animals to humans (or from humans to animals).
-For example, humans can pick up ringworm from dogs and vice versa.
+A zoonotic disease is an infectious disease transmitted between animals and humans (or from humans to animals).
 Children should avoid handling a dog diagnosed with ringworm and shouldn’t have direct contact.
 Dogs treated with an antifungal drug will get rid of the active infection in hair follicles, and topical therapy disinfects the skin and hair coat.

 Ringworm may be a concern if you frequently visit the beach where other dogs spend time.
 Your pup may get this disease from digging in the soil or sand where ringworm spores live.